clarenceb/docker_playground/README.md

 Presentation material for [Infracoders August Meetup](http://www.meetup.com/Infrastructure-Coders/events/224196792/).

-Source code for shop-app, catalogue, review services not provided yet.
+Note: Source code for shop-app, catalogue, review services not provided yet.

+This demo uses a Docker-based app and services.
+The app + services use a combination of Registrator and Consul for Service Discovery.

+Prometheus is used to monitor the containers via health metrics exported from [consul_exporter](https://github.com/prometheus/consul_exporter).

 Steps to get app and services running in a Docker Swarm cluster:
 ----------------------------------------------------------------